GitauHarrison/notes/databases/access_postgresql/psql.md

 CREATE ROLE
 ```

-The `CREATE USER` query is an alias (which means "an assumed identity") of `CREATE ROLE <name> WITH LOGIN;` If you are curious how many users you have in the database, you can run this command:
+The `CREATE USER` query is an alias (which means "an assumed identity") of `CREATE ROLE <name> WITH LOGIN;`.

+If you are curious how many users you have in the database, you can run this command:

 ```python
 postgres=# \du